 Mechanicsburg Earth Day Festival - This is for the eco-conscious visitor.
 Vendors line the street with their earth-friendly wares.
 This is a smaller festival, and when I attended it was not overly crowded so you could move around and talk to the vendors.
 Another perk - it's in April, so it's not too hot!

-Greek Festival of Holy Trinity - To be quite honest, this festival is all about the food.
-Be prepared to stand in line - the food is quite good and everyone comes to eat!
-Other perks of this festival - tours of the church, performances by the award-winning dance troop, The Olympic Flames and a flea-market in the Church basement.
+PA Greek Festival - To be quite honest, this festival is all about the food.
+Be prepared to stand in line.
+The food is quite good and everyone comes to eat!
+Other perks of this festival: music, dancing, church tours, and more.

 Army Heritage Days - Exhibits, living historians and special demonstrations make this event great for children (even the 60 year old ones!).
 My favorite part was the parachute demonstration held on Saturday.